COVID-19 pandemic in Namibia: July 2020

-A graph showing the number of COVID-19 cases in Namibia for the month of July 2020.
+COVID-19 cases in Namibia, July 2020.
 Day 110 represents 1 July; 110 days after the initial infection.
 Cases jumped from about 250 cases to 2,200 cases in the month of July.

 The first of July marked 80 new cases.
 78 were from Walvis Bay and 2 were detected in quarantine facilities.
 Out of the 80 cases, 54 were males (68%) and the remaining 26 were females (33%).
 The youngest case was a one-year-old and the oldest was a 61-year-old.
 All were in stable conditions at that time.
 The Health Ministry also announced that there is substantial backlog of tests due to increased number of tests carried out.

 2 July: 8 new cases were recorded; all from Walvis Bay.
 Included were 4 males and 4 females.
 Only four of the 8 were contacts of confirmed cases.
 All were reported to be in stable conditions.

 On 3 July 56 new cases were announced.
 54 were from Walvis Bay and 2 were in Windhoek, the capital.
 Out of the 56 new cases, 39 were females (68%) and the other 32% were males.
 29 cases were in contact with a confirmed case.
 The youngest was a 2-month-old child.
 The Health Ministry also applauded the testing body NIP for testing 592 tests in a 24-hour period - the highest yet.
 This comes after it was announced that there is a backlog of almost a week in tests.

 26 new cases were registered on the 4th of July.
 One was a new-born from Windhoek and the other 25 cases were all from Walvis Bay.
 18 were females and 7 were males.
 Out of the 26 new cases, 11 were contacts to confirmed cases.
 All cases were reported to be in stable conditions.

 38 new cases were announced on 5 July bringing the total COVID-19 cases to 412[sic].
 27 were from Walvis Bay and 1 was from Ohangwena region.
 22 out of 38 were females and 16 were males.
 All were in stable/mild conditions.

 On 6 July 73 new cases were announced by the Health Ministry.
 One case was from Windhoek and the other 72 cases were from Walvis Bay.
 37 were females and 36 were males - the youngest being 5 years old.
 All were reported to be in stable conditions.